litzenbergerm/fg-scenery-loww/README.md

 https://forum.flightgear.org/viewtopic.php?f=5&t=14132&start=75

 INSTALL

 Make sure to have write access to your flightgear root directory.

+Make a backup copy of 3220098.stg in Scenery/Objects/e010n40/e016n48, it will be overwritten!

 Copy the content of repo folder 'output' into your flightgear root directory.